Second order interference of chaotic light reflected from random medium: Calculation of

 Again, if detector collects the radiation from the area $S<L^{2}_{c}$ then the form factor becomes $F(k_{12}(\textbf{n}-\textbf{m}))=1$, and (\ref{dif2}) does not depend on the scattering angle.
-Contrary, if detector collects the radiation from large area $S>L^{2}_{c}$ then the contribution (\ref{dif2}) of the second diagram is maximal in the direction $\textbf{m}_{||}=\textbf{n}_{||}$ which corresponds to the case when the angle of reflection equals the angle of incidence.
+Contrary, if detector collects the radiation from large area $S>L^{2}_{c}$ then the contribution (\ref{dif2}) of the second diagram at $|k_{12}|L_{c}\sim 1$ has maximum in the direction $\textbf{m}_{||}=\textbf{n}_{||}$, i.e. when the angle of reflection equals the angle of incidence.

-\subsection{mixed cooper-diffusion contributions}
+\subsection{Mixed cooper-diffusion contributions}

 Diagrams that describe these contributions are shown in Fig. 2e,f.
-After the integration over the surface of the medium the contribution of mixed diagrams results in:
+After the integration over the surface of the medium the contribution of mixed diagrams, shown in Fig. 2e, results in:

 We then perform the integration over the momentum and obtain:

 The diagram shown in Fig. 2f after the integration of phase factors over the surface of the medium yields:

 Again, the integration over momentum gives: